 - Salt and freshly ground black pepper

 - Two (3-inch) chunks baguette (you can substitute 2 hot dog rolls if you must)

-- 1. First, start dreaming of your lobster roll even as you add enough water to a large pot to measure 2 to 3 inches.
+- 1. First, start dreaming of your lobster roll as you add enough water to a large pot to reach a depth of 2 to 3 inches.
 Bring it to a rolling boil over high heat.
 Place a colander or a wire cooling rack over a rimmed baking dish and set aside.

 - 3. Using tongs, remove the lobster from the boiling water and transfer to the colander or the rack to drain and cool to room temperature.

 - 5. Using a cracker, the flat side of a chef’s knife, or the bottom of a heavy skillet, crack the claws and legs and remove the meat.
 The red roe, or coral, found in female lobsters, is considered by many to be a delicacy and can be reserved for another use.
 Coarsely chop the lobster tail and claw meat.
 Reserve the shells for making stock or discard.

 - 5. In a bowl, mix the mayonnaise (using a little more or less, depending on how creamy you like it), lemon juice and zest, chives, scallion, just a touch of salt, and pepper to taste.
 Fold in the lobster meat.
 Taste and adjust the seasoning accordingly.
 Cover and refrigerate.
 (You can make the salad ahead of time, but refrigerate it for no more than 3 to 4 hours.)

 Lobster Roll Variations